HomeLatest NewsIndustryWomen preferred over men for tech-related jobs: BridgeLabz Tech Employability report

 Advertisement

-The tech industry has always been male-dominated just like other sectors and according to data in a crisis like COVID-19, job loss has hit women harder and they find fewer open doors when they want to rejoin the workforce, it said.
+The tech industry has always been male-dominated just like other sectors and according to data in a crisis like -19, job loss has hit women harder and they find fewer open doors when they want to rejoin the workforce, it said.

 The report also found that talent from lower-tier cities and states have better employability scores than those from metro cities.